 - Feels that the health and outlook for the tooth following the repair seems reasonable.

-- The tooth has significant dental importance (like in regard to function or future treatment planning).
+- The tooth has significant dental importance (like in regard to function or future dental work).

 - It’s anticipated that the tooth can be better maintained by the patient in preventing future decay.

 Print out this list for discussion with your dentist.

 The remainder of this page explains considerations associated with each of the above factors.
 Additionally, our comments section gives some examples of how these factors are weighed in real-life.

 Should I get my decayed wisdom tooth filled or extracted? – How to decide.

 As an introduction to this subject, here’s a list of questions people frequently have.
 Our answers are brief.
 We explain these issues in more detail in the text that follows this Q&A section.

 Quick answers to 11 questions about cavities in wisdom teeth.

 Here’s a list of questions that people frequently have.
 Our answers here are brief.
 We explain all of these issues in more detail in the text that follows this Q&A section.

 Is it common for wisdom teeth to decay?

 Yes, any dentist would be quick to say that there’s nothing rare about cavities forming in a person’s third molars.
 Just like with any other tooth in your mouth, if dental plaque is allowed to accumulate on its surface, the tooth will be at elevated risk for decay formation.
 Your wisdom teeth are no exception to this rule.